rajinder-yadav/furi/README.md

 ## Motivation

 The primary objective of the FURI project is to provide a fast, small HTTP server that runs on small hardware with low memory.
-This benefits micro-architect environments with scaling and performance, with faster load time, compact footprint to deal with bigger production loads.
+This benefits micro-architect environments with scaling and performance, with faster load time, compact footprint to maximize bigger production workloads.

 The guiding principle of the project is to have the code base self contain with no external dependencies.
 This allows for easy deployment and maintenance on any platform that supports Node.js.
 The aim is for small independent shops to be able to run a production server and website while keeping the cost down substantially, along with the effort to maintain the setup.

 ## Why

 A fast, responsive and lightweight framework that is easy to use.
-FURI keeps your code simple, avoids useless abstraction and does not get in the way with also working with Node.js core APIs should you ever need to.
+FURI keeps your code simple, avoids useless abstraction and does not get in the way with working with Node.js core APIs should you ever need to.

 Inspired by Express.js and Koa.